VaniNagesh212/Google-doodle/README.md

 All the required library files and the header files are available in the included directory.
 The library files are GL, GLU, glut,thread etc.

-Screenshots of the project can be viewed from screenshots folder
+You can see the working of the project in the demo folder